-Most people are able to tell which of their items are going to be difficult to handle during a move.
-Heavy appliances, furniture, and delicate glass must be treated with special care to be moved safely and successfully—that much is obvious.
+Most people can tell which of their items are going to be difficult to handle during a move.
+Heavy appliances, furniture, and glass must be treated with special care to be moved safely and successfully—that much is obvious.

 However, there are a host of other items hiding in your home that the average homeowner might underestimate.
 As a result, these items get overlooked until moving day, leading to rushed packing, which then leads to damage while in transit or storage.